 With that in mind, you need to play and play a lot.
 You will need to know your game inside out and even just to have a shot at the prize money.
 That’s a lot of unpaid hours just to have a chance at it, so eSports is unlikely to pay your household bills unless you can get sponsored.

-The truth is tournaments are a way for highly skilled players to cash in on their skills.
-It goes without saying that very few gamers make money at tournaments.
-The professional gamers that make it this far are dedicated and talented.
+It goes without saying that very few gamers make money at tournaments, and the professional gamers that do make it this far are dedicated and talented.

 However, the spoils are huge.
 Big players earns millions of pounds and are celebrities in their own right - plus it's only going to get bigger!